lululau/jenkins-builder/README.md

     $ jk info

-By default, it does now show password, but if you want it: `$ jk info -p`
+By default, password will not be shown, but if you want:  `$ jk info -p`

 #### Edit config file directly